9 Best AI Tools for Startups in 2026

 Key Features

-• Lip sync and audio tools – Match audio with your video characters.
+- Lip-sync and audio tools – Match audio to your video characters.

 Pros